 The Foundation launched the Enhancement Grants Program in 2002 to assist faculty, staff, and students by providing funding for the development and implementation of innovative projects that support the MCCC Mission.
+Since the program’s inception, The Foundation has awarded over $250,000, funding 196 worthy projects.
 The Foundation seeks to finance projects not normally covered by the College budget or by other internal sources of funding.
-In 2013, The Foundation awarded funding to eighteen projects from a total allocation of $20,000.
+The grants program puts an emphasis on spurring creative and innovative ideas, which have a visible and substantive impact on campus and/or in the community.
+In 2015, The Foundation awarded funding to twenty projects allocating a total of $22,500.”

 Enhancement Grants Program applications are required to conform to one of three criteria.
 Applicants are asked to select the one criterion that best fits their initiative and justify how the application, if funded, will achieve the overarching objective:

 Community Engagement – An initiative under this criterion builds bridges between the campus community and the greater community, strengthening ties and providing value to both.

 Campus Innovation – An initiative under this criterion improves the quality of campus life for students, employees and guests through new and creative vehicles.

 Educational Enrichment – An initiative under this criterion enhances learning opportunities for students through unconventional or unique course materials, technologies, equipment, programs, experiences, or other means.